Find seasonal recipes here: http://letsgrowakron.org/seasonal-recipes/

 Each class will include a cooking demonstration, time for Q&A and information shared about Let’s Grow Akron Community Farm Market, Summit Lake Neighborhood Farmers’ Market, and local farmers’ market nutrition incentive

 Join Let’s Grow Akron and Akron Public Library for monthly cooking demonstrations.
 Zoom participation with a local chef is unlimited.
 Food kits are available for the first 30 registrants.
 Please register for a program link.

 This program will be presented online in Zoom.
 A login will be sent several days prior to the event.

 If you do not have an email address, please call 330.643.4650 to learn about how to participate in this program via phone.

-Cooking demonstrations will take place at 6 pm on the second Thursday of each month beginning in May and going through October 2021.
+Cooking demonstrations will take place at 6 pm on the second Thursday of each month.

 Local chefs will be preparing a budget-friendly, seasonal dish with fresh produce available at the Summit Lake Neighborhood Farmers’ Market and/or Let’s Grow Akron Community Farm Market.
 Details about these markets will be shared at each session and can be found on Let’s Grow Akron’s website: www.letsgrowakron.org

-FREE food kits, including the fresh ingredients needed to prepare the monthly seasonal dish, will be made available for pick up at the Kenmore Branch Library for the first 20 people who register.
+FREE food kits, including the fresh ingredients needed to prepare the monthly seasonal dish, will be made available for pick up at the Kenmore, V. Odom and Maple Valley Branch Libraries for the first 30 people who register.